latex3/latex3.github.io/about/logo/index.md

 <div class="row">
   <div class="col cell1of2">
-    <h2>Avoid implicit or explicit endorsement</h2>
+    <h2>Avoid implicit or explicit endorsement of you by us</h2>
     <ul>

       <li>Please avoid when naming or describing <em>your projects or
-	  products</em> anything that implies The LaTeX Team’s endorsement.</li>
+	  products</em> anything that implies endorsement by The LaTeX Team</li>

-      <li>In particular please refrain from using the term "The LaTeX
+      <li>In particular, please refrain from using the term "The LaTeX
-          Team" or the LaTeX logos except when you are referring to us or the software produced by us.</li>
+          Team" or the LaTeX logos except when you are referring directly to us or to the software produced by us</li>

       <li>Other usages are likely to imply that
-          your product is in some way directly or indirectly related to us.</li>
+          your product is in some way directly or indirectly related to us</li>

     </ul>
   </div>
   <div class="col cell1of2">
     <h2>Please contact us if ... </h2>
     <ul>
-      <li> ... if you want to use these images for a purpose not listed or
+      <li> ... if you want to use these images for a purpose not listed, or
-      listed as undesirable on this page</li>
+      listed as undesirable, on this page</li>

       <li> ... if you want to base your own logo on these images</li>
     </ul>